Kaii Winkler

-Kaii Liam Winkler (born 2006) is an American competitive swimmer.
+Kaii Liam Winkler (born 2006) is a German-American competitive swimmer who swam for North Carolina State University and represented Germany in the 100-meter butterfly at the 2024 Paris Olympics, finishing 28th.
 He is a world junior record holder in the long course 4×100-meter freestyle relay.
 At the 2022 Junior Pan Pacific Championships, he won gold medals in the 4×100-meter freestyle relay and 4×100-meter medley relay, as well as a silver medal in the 50-meter freestyle.
+Since 2024, he represents team Germany internationally.

-Background
+Early life

-Winkler is homeschooled for high school, competing scholastically as part of the South Florida Heat.
-He has an older brother, Finn, who is also a competitive swimmer.
+Winkler was homeschooled for high school, part of Broward Virtual School, and competed for the South Florida HEAT.
+As a Junior, he was a First Team All-Broward swimmer representing the South Florida HEAT Swim Club in the 200 freestyle with a state record time of 1:34.18 and a Florida state champion in the 100 freestyle with a state record time of 42.52.
+Swimming anchor for both events, he was a Florida State Champion runner-up with a time of 3:03.74 in the 4x100 freestyle, and also a runner up in the 200 medley relay with a time of 1:30.85.
+He was made a 2023 Broward "Swimmer of the Year".
+He has a brother, Finn who is one year older, and was also a competitive swimmer for the South Florida Heat.

 Career

 2021–2022

 At his first Florida High School 1A State Championships in the autumn of 2021, Winkler placed second in the 100-yard freestyle with a time of 44.00 seconds and second in the 200-yard freestyle with a time of 1:36.78.
 In March the following year, he became the fastest American 15-year-old swimmer in history in the long course 100-meter freestyle with a time of 50.24 seconds at the 2022 Piranhas Senior Invitational in Florida.
 In April, at the 2022 USA Swimming International Team Trials held in Greensboro, North Carolina, he placed fourth in the c-final of the 100-meter freestyle with a time of 49.95 seconds and 33rd in the 200-meter freestyle with a 1:52.05.
 The next month, USA Swimming selected him to the 2022 Junior Pan Pacific Swimming Championships roster in the 100-meter freestyle based on his results at the International Team Trials.